What is a CI Configuration File?

 Here is a simple example that demonstrates the use of anchors and aliases to reduce duplication:

-# If the pipelines for pull_request and push events are identical, this approach reduces duplication
+# In the following example, the pipelines for the pull_request and push events are identical.

 .pipeline: &pipeline